capensis/canopsis/sources/docs/en/multi-axe/multi-axe.md

 ## Multi-axe concurrency

 The one thing instances compete for is periodical process.
 Only one instance should do periodical process when it ticks.
 It is resolved by `redlock`.
-If an instance acquire the lock it does the periodical process or skips it otherwise.
+If an instance acquire the lock it does the periodical process or skips it otherwise. `"Obtain redis lock: unexpected error"` printed to log in case of other error.

 ## Start multi-axe